-I will always remember that freezing December afternoon, at the end of 2005, when I had the incredible opportunity to help the amazing fashion photographer and friend Steven Crawford, during a test photoshoot on a Brooklyn rooftop, with a couple of gorgeous models, a crew of make-up artists and a talented clothing designer.
+I will always remember that freezing December afternoon, at the end of 2005, when I had the incredible opportunity to help my friend the amazing fashion photographer Steven Crawford during a test photoshoot on a Brooklyn rooftop, together with a couple of gorgeous models, a crew of make-up artists and a talented clothing designer.

 The models were incredibly professional and kept posing even though the temperature on the rooftop was so cold that they needed to be wrapped by me and another assistant with heavy blankets every few shots to avoid freezing.